 08/18/2022 Washington D.C.
-(International Christian Concern) – Our brothers and sisters sit in prisons all around the world, there because they refused to back down when threatened for their faith in Christ.
+(International Christian Concern) – Our brothers and sisters sit in prisons worldwide, there because they refused to back down when threatened for their faith in Christ.
 Alone in prison without assurance of a fair hearing or justice in this life, a letter of encouragement from a fellow believer can make a real, tangible difference to someone incarcerated for his or her faith.
 Even if they do not or cannot read the words you write, the simple fact that someone on the other side of the world took the time to write them a letter can make a real difference.

 Maryam and Marziyeh

 Maryam and Marziyeh, two young Iranian women, operated a Bible smuggling operation in Tehran for years.
 With only the darkness of the night for protection, they distributed thousands of Bibles to Muslim seekers.

 “We put a big map of Tehran on the wall and decided to cover each area.
 At night, we would carry New Testaments in our backpacks and put them in the mailboxes.”
 After finishing each area, they would draw a cross on the map and pray for that area.